IBM/ursprung/README.md

 The collection framework
 combines low-level provenance information from system sources (operating and file system) with application-specific provenance that can be collected through rules in Ursprung's rule language.
 The GUI allows users to navigate the provenance graph and has additional features to view and compare past pipeline executions.

-Ursprung is currently in pre-alpha phase.
+Ursprung is currently only a research prototype and in pre-alpha.

 ## Architecture overview